FortiGate

 openssl.exe req -out mycsr.csr -key private.key -new -sha256

-4. Submit this CSR to be signed by the private certificate authority (CA) of your choice.
+1. Submit this CSR to be signed by the private certificate authority (CA) of choice.

-It is required that when your private CA signs this CSR, the new certificate be made an intermediate CA of your private CA.
+It is required that when the private CA signs this CSR, the new certificate is made an intermediate CA of the private CA.

-If you have done this correctly, viewing the certificate details will show X509v3 Key Usage: Certificate Sign and X509v3 Basic Constraints: CA:TRUE.
+If this has been done correctly, viewing the certificate details will show X509v3 Key Usage: Certificate Sign and X509v3 Basic Constraints: CA:TRUE.

-Commonly, network administrators will utilize their FortiAuthenticator or Active Directory Certificate Services on their Windows Domain Controller to sign this CSR.
+Commonly, network administrators will utilize FortiAuthenticator or Active Directory Certificate Services on the Windows Domain Controller to sign this CSR.

-A public CA (GoDaddy, VeriSign, etc) will NEVER issue you an intermediate CA certificate that can be used for SSL inspection.
+A public CA (GoDaddy, VeriSign, etc) will never issue an intermediate CA certificate that can be used for SSL inspection.
 They are contractually prohibited.

-5. Import both the certificate from Step 4 and the private key from Step 2 into all desired FortiGates by navigating to the Certificates section in the web GUI and selecting Import > Local Certificate > Type: Certificate
+1. Import both the certificate from Step 4 and the private key from Step 2 into all desired FortiGates by navigating to the Certificates section in the web GUI and selecting Import -> Local Certificate -> Type: Certificate.

-1. Download and install OpenSSL for your operating system.
+1. Download and install OpenSSL for the operating system.

 2. Generate a RSA private key using OpenSSL.